Before Punks there were Sharpies!

 Every youth subculture creates its own dances and sharpies came up with two - 'The Break' or 'The Sharpie Shuffle' and 'The Sharpie Rock.'
 The Rock was a bit of a throwback to the rock'n'roll dancing of the fifties, while the Break was a kind of line dance where everyone was shoulder to shoulder, all dancing in unison.

-There was a hierarchy in the sharpie world, with the scene's killer elite known as 'Top Fellas', while the lowest of the low was called a 'Chat' There was also the 'Older Fellas', a 'Gunny' a 'Knockabout' and an 'Apprentice.'
+There was a hierarchy in the sharpie world, with the scene's killer elite known as 'Top Fellas', while the lowest of the low was called a 'Chat' There was also the 'Older Fellas', a 'Gunny' a 'Knockabout' and an 'Apprentice'.
 All of these slang terms had different meanings and were used to describe someone's clout in the subculture.

 Violence was also a major part of the sharpie subculture, with fights taking place between sharps, mods, rockers and surfers, but there were also sharp vs sharp battles.
 The police did not love the sharpies at all and would often lay in wait for them to fine them and beat them up.